 Look at the back of the package for the spacing requirement for the peas you are planting to determine the ground space you need.
 Use a hoe and dig a straight row about 6” wide x 1” deep.
 Mark the 4 corners of the trench with stakes, then place seeds on the soil per spacing requirements.
 If a seed is broken, place 2.
 You can thin seedlings later if needed.
 Better to have too many plants come up and have to thin them, than waste time from not having planted enough.

-There are varieties of peas that don’t need a trellis such as Little Marvel, but when the vines are supported so they grow upright it’s much easier to harvest the pods.
+When pea vines are supported so they grow upright, it’s much easier to harvest the pods.
 Supports also allow for air circulation, and keeps plants clean after heavy rains.

-Below is a great support to use for growing peas on.
+Below is a mesh net trellis to use for growing peas on.
 Tendrils easily find places to grab on to.
 Nylon is super durable for years of use, and this one has a lifetime guarantee too.
 Harvesting is easy with 7″ reach-through square mesh.

 After heavy rains or wind, check to see if stems have been blown away from support, and gently guide by placing tendrils next to the closest support.
 No need to try to wrap the tendril onto it – they will find it on their own.
 If a stem is bent but leaves are not withered, rather than straighten it back to where it was, guide it to support nearest the end of the vine, even if it is another pea plant.
 Often a bent stem will continue to grow if not disturbed.
 Cut it off at the bend if it withers.